gammapy/gammapy/docs/development/dev_howto.rst

 Making a pull request with new or modified datasets
 ---------------------------------------------------

-Datasets used in tests are hosted in the `gammapy-data <https://github.com/gammapy/gammapy-data>`__ Github repository.
-It is recommended that developers have `$GAMMAPY_DATA` environment variable pointing to the local folder where they have fetched the `gammapy-data <https://github.com/gammapy/gammapy-data>`__  Github repository, so they can push and pull eventual modification of its content.
+Datasets used in tests are hosted in the `gammapy-data <https://github.com/gammapy/gammapy-data>`__ GitHub repository.
+It is recommended that developers have `$GAMMAPY_DATA` environment variable pointing to the local folder where they have fetched the `gammapy-data <https://github.com/gammapy/gammapy-data>`__  GitHub repository, so they can push and pull eventual modification of its content.

 Making a pull request which skips GitHub Actions